Smoke bush: pruning, propagation & the most beautiful varieties

 After radical pruning, you can enjoy the intense new growth [Photo: Helga_foto/ Shutterstock.com]

-Tip: a mulch layer of autumn leaves or grass clippings not only retains moisture in the soil for longer but also provides some nutrients.
+Tip: applying a layer of autumn leaves or grass clippings as mulch will help the soil retain moisture for longer and also provides some additional nutrients to your plants.

 Young smoke tree in the garden